Do you want to get your ‘glowification’ on and ward off premature ageing?

-- Keratosis Pilaris: If you suffer from tiny bumps and rough patches on the body especially the arms and back, chances are you are lacking in this all important vitamin.
+- Keratosis Pilaris: If you suffer from tiny bumps and rough patches on the body, especially the arms and back, chances are you lack in this all-important vitamin.

 - Premature ageing: Aids in decreasing fine lines and wrinkles and reduces hyper-pigmentation.
 It also improves the density of collagen deposition in our skin, slowing down signs of ageing.

-Please note: There are a number of forms of Vitamin A found in skin cream, including Retin A, retinoin, retinol, renova, retinaldehyde and retinoids.
+Please note: There are several forms of Vitamin A found in skin cream, including Retin A, Retinoin, Retinol, Renova, retinaldehyde and retinoids.
 They can be heavy-duty and are not suitable for sensitive skin.
 If you would like to try Vitamin A, be sure to build up slowly using a low strength first to see how your skin reacts.
 Remember, that its effectiveness declines in sunlight, therefore it is best to be used at night.

-- Vitamin B2 – Riboflavin: This little vitamin plays an extremely important role in the maintenance of your skin health, helping to control the delicate micro flora of your skin and keeping the barrier intact.
-It is also partly responsible for cellular turnover, so if you suffer from dry, flaky skin and cracks at the sides of your mouth, then this should be your go to supplement of choice.
+- Vitamin B2 – Riboflavin: This little vitamin plays a vital role in maintaining your skin health, helping to control the delicate microflora of your skin and keeping the barrier intact.
+It is also partly responsible for cellular turnover, so if you suffer from dry, flaky skin and cracks at the sides of your mouth, then this should be your go-to supplement of choice.

-- Vitamin B3 – Niacin: This is the must have vitamin for healthy glowing skin, that addresses a number of skin conditions including rosacea, acne, eczema, dermatitis, hyper pigmentation, sun-damage and dry skin.
+- Vitamin B3 – Niacin: This is the must-have vitamin for healthy glowing skin, that addresses several skin conditions including rosacea, acne, eczema, dermatitis, hyperpigmentation, sun-damage and dry skin.
 It also helps to ward off premature ageing by boosting the fibroblasts that create collagen and elastin.

-- Vitamin B6 Pyridoxine: This little vitamin is perfect for those with oily skin conditions.
-It regulates some of the hormone irregularities which can cause acne breakouts, especially during menstruation, as well as reducing the inflammation that co-exists with acne flare ups, leaving you with calm, clear skin.
+- Vitamin B6 – Pyridoxine: This little vitamin is perfect for those with oily skin conditions.
+It regulates some of the hormone irregularities that can cause acne breakouts, especially during menstruation, and reduce the inflammation that co-exists with acne flare-ups, leaving you with calm, clear skin.

-- Vitamin B7 – Biotin: A deficiency in biotin will almost certainly manifest itself in your complexion, leading to inflammatory skin conditions such as dermatitis, psoriasis, eczema, rashes and acne.
+- Vitamin B7 – Biotin: A biotin deficiency will almost certainly manifest itself in your complexion, leading to inflammatory skin conditions such as dermatitis, psoriasis, eczema, rashes and acne.
 So if you’re a sensitive skin sufferer, try supplementing with B7 to help reduce inflammation.

-- Vitamin B9 – Folate/Folic Acid: B9 is very protective, it has antioxidant properties helping to promote cellular turnover and fight free radical damage.
-Interestingly when applied topically along with creatine, it fights signs of sun damage and ageing.
+- Vitamin B9 – Folate/Folic Acid: B9 is very protective; it has antioxidant properties that promote cellular turnover and fight free radical damage.
+Interestingly, when applied topically along with creatine, it fights signs of sun damage and ageing.

 Vitamin C is an essential micronutrient for humans.
 The antioxidant properties of vitamin C or ascorbic acid, and its role in collagen synthesis make it a vital molecule for skin health.

-- Protective: Vitamin C is a powerful antioxidant, it promotes the oxidant scavenging activity of the skin protecting against environmental oxidative stress, helping to prevent and treat UV photodamage.
+- Protective: Vitamin C is a powerful antioxidant; it promotes the oxidant scavenging activity of skin protection against environmental oxidative stress, helping to prevent and treat UV photodamage.

-- Anti ageing: It is required to build collagen – your skins internal scaffolding that prevents sagging skin ,lines and wrinkles.
+- Anti-ageing: It is required to build collagen – your skins internal scaffolding that prevents sagging skin, lines and wrinkles.
 C+ vitamin C complex is the perfect antidote to these skin concerns, which can be applied topically.

-- Rebuilds fragile skin: If your skin is undermined vitamin C will help to support the epithelial barrier function against pathogens, it also strengthens and thickens a skin that is impaired.
+- Rebuilds fragile skin: If your skin is undermined vitamin C will help support the epithelial barrier function against pathogens, it also strengthens and thickens an impaired skin.

-If you could hire an army to defend your skin against daily assaults like pollution and stress that lead to premature ageing then I’m sure you would – but fortunately vitamin E which fronts up as your skin’s own battalion, might be the next best thing.
+If you could hire an army to defend your skin against daily assaults like pollution and stress that lead to premature ageing, we are sure you would.
+Fortunately, Vitamin E, which fronts up as your skin’s own battalion, might be the next best thing.
 Found concentrated in sebum, the lipid-based “glue” that holds cells together that is generated by your oil glands – here’s what happens when you feed your body Vitamin E:

-- Prevents signs of ageing: Neutralises free radicals – the process of protecting your skin from UV damage which depletes the stores of vitamins found in your skin.
-Research has found, that even a small amount of UV exposure will cause levels of vitamin E in the skin to drop by around 50 percent.
+- Prevents signs of ageing: Neutralises free radicals – the process of protecting your skin from UV damage, which depletes the stores of vitamins found in your skin.
+Research has found that even a small amount of UV exposure will cause Vitamin E levels in the skin to drop by around 50 per cent.
 That means this clever vitamin has done its job, but it must be kept topped up.

-- Keeps the skin hydrated and calm: Vitamin E is found in the skin and helps to protect cell membranes, which forms a barrier around cells to keep them healthy and hydrated.
-This is why it can be found in Bio Lipid Complex – the skin identical serum that helps to repair an impaired barrier.
+- Keeps the skin hydrated and calm: Vitamin E is found in the skin and protects cell membranes, which forms a barrier around cells to keep them healthy and hydrated.
+This is why it can be found in Bio Lipid Complex, the skin-identical serum that helps repair an impaired barrier.